 Safety & Dosage

 There is no recommended dosage for curcumin.
 However, you can take a minimum of 500 mg daily to experience this supplement’s benefits.
-This is equivalent to about two teaspoons of turmeric powder or one teaspoon of powdered turmeric root.
+This is equivalent to about two teaspoons of organic turmeric powder or one teaspoon of powdered turmeric root.
 While taking more than 2g per day (2g = 4 teaspoons) may be beneficial in some cases; otherwise, it can cause side effects like nausea and bloating.
 Health practitioners suggest combining curcumin and black pepper for the best results because black pepper enhances its absorption in your body.
 About 1/4 teaspoon of black pepper (20 mg of piperine) should be enough.
 Always observe the dosage info on supplement labels.

 The best way to Use Turmeric for Depression & Anxiety